HesandaLiyanage/MovieAppInReact/documentation/js/react.md

 - React takes that **real DOM element** and puts it in the box!
 - Now: `cardsRef.current = <the actual div element>`

+ok now useRef is mapped. and rendering is fully done.

+TIME TO RUN UseEffect

 Now...what exactly should happen when we scroll. its defined in this funciton -
 ------->
 cosnt handleWheel = (event) =>{